 WSU Extension arranged for CSML to collect the unclaimed produce the day after the last day of the Grant County Fair.
-The VISTA supplied enough collapsible crates for the fresh produce available.
-The VISTA had to be selective about what produce would be collected because some of the produce began to rot or be consumed by flies.
+The VISTA brought collapsible crates for the fresh produce, but had to be selective about what produce to collect because some produce had begun to rot.
 Nevertheless, the VISTA was able to collect over 300 pounds of fresh produce from the agricultural demonstration building.
 The pilot project showed that CSML and other organizations that they could benefit from collecting fresh produce from their respective county fairs.
 Collaboration with individuals running the agricultural demonstration is essential to determine how to coordinate the event and whether it is a viable project to continue.

 Community Services of Moses Lake (CSML) strives to empower the community so that “Friends help friends feed the hungry.”
 CSML houses the Moses Lake Food Bank and is the distribution hub for 33 partner food banks in five counties in Central Washington.
 These counties include the three largest agricultural producers in Washington: Yakima, Benton and Grant counties.
 In 2012, CSML distributed approximately 120,000 pounds of fresh produce.
 With the presence of the Harvest Against Hunger VISTA in 2013, that number increased to well over 300,000 lbs. of produce.
 In 2014, only 68,750 pounds of produce were donated, but that number went up in 2015 with over 99,675 pounds of produce collected and distributed.
 Overall, CSML has collected approximately 757,155 pounds of fresh produce from farmers in the area.